Comp-Labs/comp-labs-meet/README.md

 ### macOS

-On macOS Catalina a warning will be displayed on first install.
+On macOS Catalina and above versions, a warning will be displayed on first install.
 The app won't open unless "open" is pressed.
 This dialog is only shown once.

 ### GNU/Linux